 Good news for campus cell phone users!
 If you have experienced trouble in the past, we think we have a solution.
-All major providers offer W-Fi Calling on several of their smartphones.
-Over the summer, IT added W-Fi Calling to the services accessible on our campus wireless network.
-Simply enable W-Fi Calling on your phone (If supported) and connect to our wireless network.
-As an added bonus on the Valencia campus, Vericon has installed a new tower on the top of the Bonelii elevation that has dramatically improved Vericon coverage on campus.
+All major providers offer W-H calling on several of their smartphones.
+Over the summer, IT added W-H calling to the services accessible on our campus wireless network.
+Simply enable W-H calling on your phone (If supported) and connect to our wireless network.
+As an added bonus on the Valencia campus, Vericon has installed a new tower on the top of the Bonelli elivation thas dramatically improved Vericon coverage on campus.